E igarrett@yorku.ca

 BIOGRAPHY

-Ian Garrett is Associate Professor of Ecological Design for Performance at York University; Producer for the US/Canadian company Toasterlab; and director of the Centre for Sustainable Practice in the Arts, a think tank on sustainability in arts and culture.
+Ian is Associate Professor of Ecological Design for Performance at York University and Graduate Program Director for Theatre, Dance, and Performance Studies.
+He is Producer for Mixed Reality Performance collective Toasterlab; and director of the Centre for Sustainable Practice in the Arts, a think tank on sustainability in arts and culture.
 He maintains a design practice focused on the integration of ecology, technology and scenography.

 Ian received dual MFAs in Lighting Design and Producing from CalArts, and has a BA in Architectural Studies and Art History from Rice University.
-He was curator for the US for the 2019 Prague Quadrennial and co-chair/designer of World Stage Design 2022 in Calgary.
-He serves on the Board of Directors for Associated Designers of Canada and for The Only Animal.
+He serves on the Board of Directors for Associated Designers of Canada, and the theatre Company the Only Animal.
+He was the Curator for the US for the 2019 Prague Quadrennial, and the Digital Curator for the US for the 2015 and 2013 editions of the PQ, as well as co-chair and coordinator for EcoScenography for World Stage Design 2022 in Calgary.

 Theatre